-Following seeding and planting, the annual water use on the solar project sites would likely be similar to the current level of water use on the active agriculture sites, which is estimated to be approximately 400 acre-feet of water per acre per year.
+Following seeding and planting, the annual water use on the solar project sites for irrigation would likely be similar to the current level of water use on each of the sites.
 Each of the Columbia Solar Project sites, except for the Fumaria Solar Project site, has on-site existing water allocations that TUUSSO may be able to use during operation for irrigation purposes.
 Given the costs of trucking water from a municipal water source to each of the sites, TUUSSO would likely only pursue such a water source for irrigation needs for the Fumaria Solar Project site.
 Full revegetation of the sites would likely take 3 years.